sulibao/prom_alert_node-exporter/README.md

 ## 5.prometheus.yml

-Configurations such as prometheus-job and alarm files are defined
+This is where monitoring, alerting, and other tasks are configured.

 ## 6.Address of access